How To Transfer a Car Title in Texas

 Can You Transfer a Car Title in Texas Online?

-All you have to do is to visit the Texas Department of motor vehicles website for vehicle title transfer.
+visit the Texas Department of Motor Vehicles website for vehicle title transfer.
 Log in and proceed as a dealer in a county or commercial fleet buyer and proceed with your application.
-However, most of the signing for your title transfer will be done in a county tax office or a regional service center.

 What Paperwork Do I Need To Transfer a Title in Texas?